 The consortium will continue to partner with Pre-ETS in the area.
-CareerForce is located on the Riverland Campus, and the college has several dislocated worker projects that are in progress, and the college also actively engages with DEEDVRS to meet student needs.
+CareerForce (WDI) is located on the Riverland Campus, and the college has several dislocated worker projects that are in progress, and the college also actively engages with DEEDVRS to meet student needs.
+The southern region meets with the region 8 WDI staff in an ongoing effort to align areas of service and identify collaborative areas and to reduce service duplication.